InformaticsMatters/dls-fragalysis-stack-kubernetes/README.md

 by our [OpenShift deployment] and yields plays that can be run from an [AWX] server.

+## Preparation
+You'll need a Python environment where you need to install the project requirements (for Python and Ansible): -

+    $ conda activate dls-fragalysis-stack-kubernetes
+    $ pip install -r requirements.txt
+    $ ansible-galaxy install -r requirements.yaml --force
+    $ ansible-galaxy collection install -r collection-requirements.yaml --force

+## Configuring the AWX server
+To setup the AWX server for a specific cluster refer to the `README` in the `awx-configuration` directory.

 ## Editing the sensitive.vault
 Certain, sensitive, variables are located in the encrypted file `roles/fragalysis-stack/vars/sensitive.vault`.
 This file should not be